danderson00/tribe.storage/README.md

 Expressions
 -----------

 Expressions are simple objects containing a target property, an operation and a value.
+Operation can be omitted - the default is to test equality.

 	var expression = { p: 'path.to.property', o: '=', v: 'value' };